 On P100L1 (CID #289):

-Kr For pre-HE modulated fields, Kr is the set of subcarriers indices from –NSR to NSRFor HE modulated fields in a non-OFDMA HE PPDU, Kr is the set of subcarriers indices from –NSR to NSR,
+Kr For pre-HE modulated fields, Kr is the set of subcarriers indices from –NSR to NSR, as defined in Table 26-X. For HE modulated fields in a non-OFDMA HE PPDU, Kr is the set of subcarriers indices from –NSR to NSR, as defined in Table 26-5.

 Table 26-X Highest data subcarrier index constant NSR for pre-HE fields